 What is Google Analytics?

 For instance, let’s say you own an eCommerce store and want to know how many users visit your website.
-With the help of Google Analytics, you can see the number of visitors on your store, where they are coming from, which device they are using, and much more.
+With the help of Google Analytics, you can see the number of visitors to your store, how much they spend, where they’re coming from, which device they’re using, and much more.

-- Which type of content to create or products to list on your website
+• Get inspiration for which type of content to create or products to sell on your website

-- Divide users into different segments (like age, gender, country, device, etc.)
+• Divide users into different segments (like age, gender, country, device, etc.) to see which ones are more engaged

 Google Analytics is intimidating at first glance, but with this tutorial and some practice, you’ll be using it to read and understand your website’s data in no time.